We have our final birthday of the year today. And it’s a big one. It represents 17 years of life and an ongoing journey with God.

 8) How do I sign-up?

-You can signup for class on the Vibrant Fitness Tab.
+You can signup for class on the ACE Fitness Tab.
 Class size is kept small (6-8) to ensure you get a more personalized experience and the freedom to move safely.
 Grab your spots early.
 If you need to change your signup, feel free to contact me at firstname.lastname@example.org

 9) How will I know if the schedule changes?